 Lifecycle: Eggs are released in feces 74-90 days after infection.

-Giardia is an intestinal tract infection caused by a protozoa called Giardia intestinalis.
+Giardia is an intestinal tract infection caused by a protozoan called Giardia intestinalis.
 A dog becomes infected with Giardia when it swallows the cyst stage of the parasite.
 Giardiasis can be transmitted by eating or sniffing the cysts from contaminated ground, or by drinking contaminated water.
 When Giardia cysts are found in the stool of a healthy adult dog without diarrhea, they are generally considered a transient, insignificant finding.
 However, in puppies and debilitated adult dogs, they may cause severe, watery diarrhea that requires treatment.
 Giardia can be passed along to humans.

-Giardia is an intestinal tract infection caused by a protozoa called Giardia intestinalis.
+Giardia is an intestinal tract infection caused by a protozoan called Giardia intestinalis.
 A cat becomes infected with Giardia when it swallows the cyst stage of the parasite.
 Giardiasis can be transmitted by eating or sniffing the cysts from contaminated ground, or by drinking contaminated water.
-Disease is relatively rare in healthy adult cats.
+The disease is relatively rare in healthy adult cats.
 The likelihood of developing disease increases when large numbers of cysts are present in the environment from fecal contamination.
 It is more common in kittens and debilitated adult cats and is a common occurrence in densely populated groups of cats, such as in a cattery, pet store, or animal shelter.
 Symptoms typically include diarrhea.
 This parasite can potentially be passed onto humans.

 For more information about intestinal parasites please visit: